SIM card sizes: Standard, Micro, Nano and eSim explained

 SIM card sizes can be complex to understand for beginners.
 Over the years, the size of the SIM card has transformed drastically, as companies have looked for new ways to reduce the space taken up by SIM (Subscriber Identity Module) technology.
 As a result, while every phone needs a SIM card, not all devices use the same size of card.

 If you’re planning on upgrading to a new phone, you might be curious about the type of SIM you may be able to use.
-This guide will offer an easy insight into some of the most common SIM card sizes.
+This guide will offer an easy insight into the various SIM card sizes.

 The evolution of the SIM Card: why have SIM cards shrunk?

-The SIM card in your phone is the “Subscriber Identity Module”, designed to turn your device into a solution personal to you.
-A SIM card includes all of the identification information needed to link your phone to a specific mobile network.
+The SIM card in your phone is the ‘Subscriber Identity Module’, and it includes all of the identification information needed to link your phone to a specific mobile network.

-The Mini Sim, which is what most people refer to as the “Standard SIM” today, was quickly introduced in 1996, cutting down on the consumed space significantly.
-Over the years, as smartphones have grown increasingly streamlined, SIMs have become smaller, in an attempt to preserve additional space within the technology for more components, like powerful processors and batteries.
+The Mini SIM, which is what most people refer to as the ‘Standard SIM’ today, was quickly introduced in 1996, cutting down on the consumed space significantly.
+Over the years, as smartphones have grown increasingly streamlined, SIMs have become smaller, in an attempt to preserve additional space within handsets for other components, like powerful processors and large batteries.

 The different SIM card sizes

-When most people talk about “SIM” cards and their sizes, they refer to three most common options, the Standard Sim, micro SIM, and nano SIM.
+When most people talk about SIM cards and their sizes, they refer to the three most common options, the Standard SIM, Micro SIM, and Nano SIM.
 However, throughout SIM history, there have actually been a few different sizes to consider:

-- The Nano SIM: The Nano SIM removed all of the excess plastic around the SIM card to prioritize space for the SIM chip only.
+• The Nano SIM: The Nano SIM – introduced in 2012 – removed all of the excess plastic around the SIM card to prioritize space for the SIM chip only.

-There are also two other types of SIM which are completely different to all the options mentioned above.
-The Combi SIM, or multi SIM combines multiple sizes of SIM into one card, so you can pop out the size most suitable for your needs.
+There are also two other types of SIM which are different to all the options mentioned above.
+The Combi SIM, or Multi SIM, combines multiple sizes of SIM (usually Standard, Micro, and Nano) into one card, so you can pop out the size most suitable for your needs.

-The eSIM, on the other hand, is a form of embedded SIM which doesn’t need to be implemented into the phone at all.
+The eSIM, on the other hand, is a form of embedded SIM which doesn’t need to be manually put into the phone at all.
 These SIMs come pre-built into your device, and are considered the future of many modern smartphones.

 Physical dimensions for each SIM card size listed